arunkumar413/pradarshana/README.md

-## A Material UI and reactjs based presentation tool
+## A Material UI and reactjs based presentation tool (Demo: https://u3g6h.csb.app/ )

 1) Put all your slides in the ` slides ` directory.